All posts

 The Form 8802 electronic payment confirmation number is required after electronic payment through Pay.gov.
 Applicants should enter the confirmation number on page 1 of Form 8802 before submitting the completed application package to the IRS.

-Taxpayers ready to begin can prepare Form 8802 online using a structured process designed to reduce common payment, filing, and submission errors.
+Taxpayers who are ready to begin may prepare the Form 8802 online application using a structured workflow that supports payment-confirmation entry, application review before submission, and e-fax submission when permitted.